Web3NL/motoko-book/src/common-programming-concepts/types/mutable-arrays.md

 {{#include _mo/mutable-arrays2.mo:c}}
 ```

 We used the `.size()` method to obtain a `Nat` and used that to index into the array, thereby accessing the last element of the array and giving it a new `Text` value.
+The last element is `size - 1` because array indexing starts at 0 and the `.size()` method counts the size of the array starting at 1.

 Our array has now the following value: